2.9.1 – Procedure – Academic Standing & Financial Aid Satisfactory Academic Progress

 Subpart B: Appeals.
 Students may request to waive the sit out period in cases where the student can demonstrate/document that the circumstances that led to his/her suspension no longer exist or impact the student or there were extenuating circumstances beyond the student’s control.
 The process for appealing for academic reinstatement is as follow:

-- All students must submit a written appeal that includes an explanation why the student failed to make satisfactory academic progress and what has changed in the student’s situation to allow the student to demonstrate satisfactory progress at the end of the next evaluation period.
+- All students must submit a written appeal that includes an explanation why the student failed to make satisfactory academic progress and what has changed in the student’s situation to allow the student to demonstrate satisfactory progress at the end of the next payment period.

 - Extenuating Circumstances beyond the student’s control and supporting documentation as defined below: